kutec/tssync/_drafts/2015-12-19-be-smart-with-pseudo-elements.md

     &lt;span class="first-quote"&gt;&lt;/span&gt;
     &lt;span class="last-quote"&gt;&lt;/span&gt;
 &lt;/blockquote&gt;</pre>
 <strong>&lt;blockquote&gt; </strong>tag used for a quoted statement.
 But this is just another tag as <strong>&lt;div&gt;</strong>.
 And hence we required extra tags as mentioned in above code to add "double quotes" as in the image above.
 Of course, we can use <strong>&lt;span&gt;</strong> tags without classes and go with <strong>:first-child</strong> and <strong>:last-child</strong> instead.
 But that is again the same thing, adding up two extra tags.
-So, what is the solut
+So, what is the solution?

+We have